zyoung-rc/pydantic/docs/errors/errors.md

 from pydantic_core import ErrorDetails

-from pydantic import BaseModel, HttpUrl, ValidationError
+from pydantic2 import BaseModel, HttpUrl, ValidationError

 CUSTOM_MESSAGES = {
     'int_parsing': 'This is not an integer! 🤦',